 - Use your Medtronic pump BEFORE you begin looping

 - Collect your carb, bolus, and BG history using Nightscout

-- Use Autotune to analyse and fine-tune your pump settings
+- Use Autotune to analyze and fine-tune your pump settings

 Start Medtronic pump¶

-Many of us have come from Omnipods, Animas, or T-slim pumps in order to pump using old Medtronic pumps.
+Many of us have come from Animas, OmniPods, Roche, or t:slim pumps in order to pump using old Medtronic pumps.
 The menus will be different and you need to get proficient with the pump’s normal use before complicating things with looping.
-Become familiar with the reservoir changes and teach your t1d kid, if that’s the person who will be using the pump.
+Become familiar with the reservoir changes and teach your T1D kid, if that’s the person who will be using the pump.
 Train care-givers on the new pump, as well.
 Assuming that you’re already familiar with insulin pumping (and you should be before trying to loop) but new to these old Medtronic pumps, these “quick memu” guides will help: